restyled-io/restyled.io-static/content/_index.md

 job cancellation, bigger runners, self-hosting, etc, etc.

-**Zero configuration, if you want**: Restyled will run [60 language-appropriate auto-formatters][restyers] based on which files have changed, without any configuration from you.
+**Zero configuration, if you want**: Restyled will run [60 language-appropriate auto-formatters][restylers] based on which files have changed, without any configuration from you.
 But if your project _does_ use an auto-formatter, configurations such as `.prettierc` will be respected when Restyled runs.